PandasDrive/contracting_world/README.md

 **Built with ❤️ for the contracting community**

-*Making the complex world of government contracting accessible to everyone.*
+*Making the complex world of government contracting accessible to everyone - from education to employment.*